kachick/wait-other-jobs/README.md

 ## Limitations

 Judge OK or Bad with the checkRun state at the moment.\
-When some jobs will be triggerred after this action with `needs: [distant-first]`, it might be unaccurate.
+When some jobs will be triggered after this action with `needs: [distant-first]`, it might be unaccurate.
 (I didn't faced yet)

 ## GITHUB_TOKEN vs PAT